oOBoomberOo/armor_stand_editor/readme.md

 - Right-clicking the joint with editor wand will put you into "Editing Mode", while in this mode you can move the part you select however you like.
 - Left-clicking the joint with editor wand will toggle part relate to that joint.
 (Arm -> toggle `ShowArms`, Base Plate -> toggle `NoBasePlate`, Body -> toggle `Invisible`)
 - Left-clicking the joint with editor wand *while* in Editing mode will reset the part to default state
+- Sneak + Left-click the center of the body will toggle its size